FAIMS/burial-mounds-web/README.md

 ### Collections Page

 The *\_pages/pages-root-folder/collections.md* is the web page that is used to display the links to all the record pages.
-The organization of the pages is grouped by `categories` where one tab correspond to a `category`.
+The organization of the pages is grouped by `categories` where one tab corresponds to a `category`.
 A record page can appear in one or more `category`.
-To add a record page to belong to a `category`, add the name of the `category` in the YAML list for that record page under the *categories* key.
+To add a record page under a `category`, add the name of the category in the YAML list for that record page under the `categories` key.

-If user wish to change the content of the page, they can edit *collections.md* file in the *\_pages/pages-root-folder/* folder.
+If the user wishes to change the content of the page, they can edit the *collections.md* file in the *\_pages/pages-root-folder/* folder.

 [Back to TOC](#table-of-contents)